flaviens/gsoc-sim-mem/documentation.md

 The _simmem_delay_calculator_ module is a wrapper around the _simmem_delay_calculator_core_ module.
 The wrapper's role is related to the write data requests ordering relatively to write address requests:

-- It ensures that write data requests always reach the _simmem_delay_calculator_core_ module after the corresponding write address request.
+- It fulfills the requirement of the _simmem_delay_calculator_core_ module to see the write data requests not before the write address request.
-- When a write address request is observed, if the wrapper had seen write data in advance, it sends this count (bounded by the burst length of the observed write address signal) to the core module using the _wdata_immediate_cnt_i_ signal.
+- When a write address request is observed, if the wrapper had seen write data in advance, it sends the count of already observed write data requests corresponding to the current write address request, to the core module using the _wdata_immediate_cnt_i_ signal.
   Fundamentally, only the count of write data, and not their content, is relevant for delay calculation.

 To count the write data awaited or received in advance, the wrapper maintains a signed counter, incremented when write data is observed in advance, and when a write address is observed, it is decreased by the corresponding burst length.

 <figure class="image">
   <img src="https://i.imgur.com/H1FLUsu.png" alt="Delay calculator wrapper">
   <figcaption>Fig: Delay calculator wrapper.
 The blue arrow is taken if the delay calculator core currently expects write data for a previous write address request.
 Else, the black arrow is taken.
-Additionally, the red arrow gives the number of write data for the potentially incoming write address request</figcaption>
+Additionally, the red arrow gives the number of write data already counted and corresponding to the incoming write address request</figcaption>
 </figure>

 #### Address request slots